 Recognition for the Advancement of Diversity, Equity, Accessibility, and Inclusion in Museums

 Since 2016, the American Alliance of Museums has recognized individuals, programs/initiatives, and organizations advancing their institutions and/or museum field in the areas of diversity, equity, accessibility, and inclusion (DEAI).
 With acknowledgement that DEAI work is necessarily ongoing and iterative, this recognition highlights important and noteworthy work that is driving impact and making a difference both internally through museum workplace culture, programs, and policies and externally through engagement with museum audiences and communities.
 The work of honorees serves as learning opportunities and inspiration to others in the field.
 Consideration is given equally to those individuals and institutions who may not define their efforts as specifically DEAI, but whose commitment to DEAI values is evident in the impact of and results their work.
-New as of 2023, multiple individuals, programs/initiatives, and organizations may be recognized in a given year.
+Multiple individuals, programs/initiatives, and organizations may be recognized in a given year.

 Recognition may be given for:

 - Individuals who have served as a catalyst for change in the areas of diversity, equity, accessibility, and inclusion in their workplace, community, and/or the museum field

 - Single programs/initiatives in any area of a museum’s structure (administration, collections management, community engagement, curation, development, exhibitions, education, human resources, public relations, registration, etc.) that advance diversity, equity, accessibility, and inclusion

 - Organizations that demonstrate sustained and measurable support for advancing diversity, equity, accessibility, and inclusion across all areas of their structure, internally and externally

 Contact email@example.com with questions.